fourTheorem/serverless-ecommerce-workshop/lessons/02-setting-up-dynamodb/README.md

 In a table that has only a partition key, no two items can have the same partition key value.

 - **Partition key and sort key** – Referred to as a composite primary key, this type of key is composed of two attributes.
 The first attribute is the partition key, and the second attribute is the sort key.
 DynamoDB uses the partition key value as input to an internal hash function.
-The output from the hash function determines the partition (physical storage internal to DynamoDB) in which the item will be stored.
+The output from the hash function determines the partition in which the item will be stored.
 All items with the same partition key are stored together, in sorted order by sort key value.
 In a table that has a partition key and a sort key, it's possible for two items to have the same partition key value.
 However, those two items must have different sort key values.

+TODO: mention modelling DynamoDB tables and single table desing.

 ## Creating a DynamoDB table

 For our application, we need to store a number of gigs with a set of specific attributes.

+Even if NoSQL databases are very flexible, it's always a good practice to have a well-defined data structure in mind.

 The following table describes the attributes we want to use all over our application regarding gigs: